Tensor train completion: local recovery guarantees via Riemannian optimization: Notation and preliminaries

-While a tensor can admit various TT-represenations with different TT-ranks, under certain minimality conditions of the representation (satisfied by what TT-SVD outputs) the TT-ranks are unique \cite{HoltzEtAlmanifolds2012}.
-Namely, for every TT-core its left and right unfoldings must be full-rank.
-This justifies the notion of the TT-rank of a tensor
+While a tensor can admit various TT represenations with different TT ranks, under certain minimality conditions of the representation (satisfied by what TT-SVD outputs) the TT ranks are unique \cite{HoltzEtAlmanifolds2012}.
+Namely, for every TT core its left and right unfoldings must be full-rank.
+This justifies the notion of the TT rank of a tensor